Proto-Germanic grammar: Root nouns and other consonant stems

 Nouns in this group are usually just called 'consonant stems'.
 It was mostly a class of remnants, consisting of PIE root nouns (nouns with no suffix) and nouns with a suffix ending in a consonant other than n, r or z.
 There are few reconstructible neuters; those that can be reconstructed were irregular.
 It is possible that many reconstructible a-stem neuters originally belonged to this class, however.

-The nominative singular cannot be reliably constructed.
+The nominative singular cannot be reliably reconstructed.
 Purely etymologically, *-s would be expected, or perhaps *-z after a voiced consonant.
 However, it is likely that the final consonant cluster would have undergone simplification, as it did in other Indo-European languages such as Latin.
 This is not attested in any Germanic language, so this remains speculative.

 There were several irregular nouns in this class.
 The most prominent are *tanþs ‘tooth’ and *wrōts ‘root’, which preserved ablaut and Verner alternation in the root.
 The noun *mili ‘honey’, one of the few reconstructible neuters, had lost its stem-final -t but kept it as -d- in the oblique cases.
 The nominative singular of the noun *mann- ‘human, man’ has so far not been conclusively reconstructed.